InfraPixels/vue-photo-gallery/README.md

 //
 // You can register a component manually
 //
-import { HelloWorld } from 'vue-photo-gallery';
+import { PhotoGallery } from 'vue-photo-gallery';

 export default {
   ...
   components: {
-    HelloWorld
+    PhotoGallery
   },
   ...
 };

 //
-// or register the whole module with vue
+// or register the whole module with vue, this will install component globally and will install photoGallery plugin.
 //
-import ModuleLibrary from 'vue-photo-gallery';
+import VuePhotoGallery from 'vue-photo-gallery';

 // Install this library
-Vue.use(ModuleLibrary);
+Vue.use(VuePhotoGallery);
 ```

 ### CommonJS